Skip to content

 How Do You Segment Patients and Personalize Reactivation Messages?

 Not all inactive patients should receive the same message.
 The system achieves higher conversion by segmenting patients on two dimensions: how long they've been away and what treatment history they have.
-Segment-matched messaging converts 2-3x higher than generic "we miss you" outreach, which is why thoughtful segmentation is the single biggest lever in any reactivation campaign.
+Segment-matched messaging consistently outperforms generic "we miss you" outreach, which is why segmentation is the single biggest lever in any reactivation campaign.

 Segmentation by inactivity duration